Learning doesn’t end when class does.

 Phone: 603-989-5100 ext.
 7104

-Abby Hood, College and Transitions Counselor, graduated from Mount Holyoke College with a BS in Biology in 1999, after which she served as College Laboratory Instructor, Sea Turtle Research Technician, Wildlife Rehabilitator, and Advisor and Work Crew Leader at a therapeutic work community located on an organic farm.
-Abby then returned to school and received her MS in Ecological Planning from the University of Vermont.
+Abby Hood, Director of Academics, graduated from Mount Holyoke College with a BS in biology in 1999, after which she served as college laboratory instructor, sea turtle research technician, wildlife rehabilitator, and advisor and work crew leader at a therapeutic work community located on an organic farm.
+Abby then returned to school and received her MS in ecological planning from the University of Vermont.
 From geology to botany, soil science to ecology, and eventually honing in on the ecological effects of agriculture, Abby’s graduate work consisted of a broad, multi-disciplinary approach to the study of the natural systems of New England.

 It was during the summers, rather than the school year, though, that Abby first identified her passion for teaching science to high school students.
-During one intensive week each summer, Abby taught field science to bright and motivated high-school students at the Governor’s Institute of Vermont, Science and Technology program.
-She loved it, and the next thing she knew, she was applying for full-time teaching jobs.
-Since arriving at Oliverian, Abby has been thrilled to share her love of science and nature with her students.
-The Oliverian campus provides amazing opportunities for exploration, inquiry, and adventure, and the students are interesting and spirited individuals who inspire her to keep learning and growing.
-In her free time, Abby enjoys hiking, running, skiing, canoeing, playing with her dogs, and spending quality time with her husband and new baby.
+During one intensive week each summer, Abby taught field science to bright and motivated high school students at the Governor’s Institute of Vermont, science and technology program.
+She loved it, and the next thing she knew, she was applying for full time teaching jobs.
+Abby initially came to Oliverian to teach science, but has had many different roles in her seven years with the school.
+She loves Oliverian—its beautiful campus, dynamic faculty, and of course all the interesting and spirited students who inspire her to keep learning and growing.
+In her free time, Abby enjoys hiking, running, skiing, canoeing, playing with her dogs, and spending quality time with her husband and son.

 Phone: 603-989-5100 ext.
 7010

-Barclay Mackinnon, Jr., Director of Admissions/Head Emeritus, has dedicated over nine years of his twenty-nine year career in the field of education to The Oliverian School.
-Along with his role as Founding Head, Head Emeritus and Director of Admissions, he has served Oliverian as a teacher, advisor, counselor and coach.
+Barclay Mackinnon, Jr., Director of Admissions/Head Emeritus, has dedicated over thirteen years of his twenty-nine year career in the field of education to the Oliverian School.
+Along with his role as founding head, head emeritus and director of admissions, he has served Oliverian as a teacher, advisor, counselor, and coach.
 He describes the feeling he had when he began his first teaching job at Brunswick School in Greenwich, Connecticut, as a strong sense that he was “going home.”
 Barclay states that since entering the field of education, “it’s as though I’ve never had a bad day.”